 Series B in 2007

-Hyperion Therapeutics is a biopharmaceutical company based in Brisbane, California, specializing in the development and commercialization of treatments for orphan diseases.
-The company focuses on therapeutics for urea cycle disorders (UCD) and hepatic encephalopathy, offering products such as RAVICTI, a nitrogen-binding agent for managing UCD in both adults and children, as well as BUPHENYL and AMMONAPS for specific UCD subtypes.
-In addition to its existing therapies, Hyperion is developing glycerol phenylbutyrate, an active component of RAVICTI, aimed at treating hepatic encephalopathy.
-Founded in 2006, Hyperion Therapeutics operates as a subsidiary of Horizon Pharma USA and is committed to addressing the needs of underserved patient populations in the United States and internationally.
+Hyperion Therapeutics, Inc. is a biopharmaceutical company based in Brisbane, California, focused on developing and commercializing therapies for orphan diseases.
+The company specializes in treatments for urea cycle disorders (UCD), offering products such as RAVICTI, a nitrogen-binding agent used for the chronic management of UCD in both adults and pediatric patients.
+In addition to RAVICTI, Hyperion provides BUPHENYL and AMMONAPS for the treatment of specific UCD subtypes.
+The company is also exploring the application of glycerol phenylbutyrate, the active ingredient in RAVICTI, for the treatment of hepatic encephalopathy.
+Founded in 2006, Hyperion Therapeutics aims to address the needs of underserved patient populations through its innovative therapeutic developments.

 Skytap